connectedblue/uncountable-content/content/diary-3656.md

 ---

-<p>My friend Nick and I decided to go to the free open air concert at Brockworth Park in Brixton which was held after a CND rally (part of the 1983 year of peace).
+<p>My friend Nick and I decided to go to the free open air concert at Brockwell Park in Brixton which was held after a CND rally (part of the 1983 year of peace).
 There was a whole host of bands playing there including Style Council, Hazel O&#8217;Connor, the Damned and Madness (who we really wanted to see).</p>